arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

               ; If Zero Flag (Z) = 1, i.e. eax == ebx then: No operation (NOP)
               ; - RIP is left untouched and it increments as usual.

-mov eax, dword ptr [ebx]    ; Copy 4 bytes from memory pointed to by the address stored in register ebx.
+mov eax, dword ptr [ebx]    ; Copy 4 bytes from memory pointed to by the address
+                            ; stored in register ebx.
-                            ; Fetch, Decode, Execute, Memory access to read value from memory, ; Register Write back.
+                            ; Fetch, Decode, Execute, Memory access to read ; value from memory.
+                            ; Register Write back.
 ALU skipped.

-mov eax, dword ptr [ebx+4]  ; Copy 4 bytes from memory pointed to by the address stored in register ebx,
+mov eax, dword ptr [ebx+4]  ; Copy 4 bytes from memory pointed to by the address
-                            ; offset positively by 4 bytes
-                            ; Fetch, Decode, Execute.
+                            ; stored in register ebx, offset positively by 4 bytes ; Fetch, Decode, Execute.
 Address calculation done on ALU.
-Memory Access ; to read value from calculated address to register.
-Register write back.
+                            ; Memory Access to read value from calculated address to ; register.
+                            ; Register write back.

-mov dword ptr [ebx-4], eax  ; Copy 4 bytes from register eax to memory address stored in the register ebx
+mov dword ptr [ebx-4], eax  ; Copy 4 bytes from register eax to memory address
-                            ; offset negatively by 4 bytes.
+                            ; stored in the register ebx offset negatively by 4 bytes.
                             ; Fetch, Decode, Execute.
 Address calculation done on ALU.
                             ; Memory access to write value from register to memory.
                             ; No Register Write back as no registers are written to.

+;; Example to copy 10 bytes from 0x1000 (source address) to ;; 0x2000 (destination address)
+copy_10B:
-;; Example to copy 10 bytes from 0x1000 (source address) to 0x2000 (destination address) mov esi, 0x1000 ; Set source address mov edi, 0x2000 ; Set destination address mov ecx, 10     ; Set count to 10 bytes
+mov esi, 0x1000 ; Set source address mov edi, 0x2000 ; Set destination address mov ecx, 10     ; Set count to 10 bytes